foobarcs/CS-2-Configs/README.md

 ### To find out the best settings for your PC specs.
 Download [CapFrameX](https://www.capframex.com/download) run the FPS Benchmark and capture the frametime.
-### Additional test can be done on WarmupServer and Official MM or FACEIT
+### Additional test can be done on WarmupServer, Official MM or FACEIT.